Skip to main content

 • “The artwork consistently represents an old board game, which is very easy on the eyes.”

-• “The interface is terrible, the audio is low-fi, the graphics are mediocre, and the gameplay is very basic.
-Not worth your time; pick up Tabletop Simulator and play some real board games.”
+• “The interface is terrible, the audio is low-fi, the graphics are meh, and the gameplay is very basic games of chance; not worth your time.
+Pick up Tabletop Simulator and play some real board games.”

 • grinding